mlehotay/ier/IER/_work/abstracts.md

 ## **Abstract**

-Agency is often treated as either a metaphysical power that transcends physical law or an illusion generated by deterministic processes.
+Agency is often treated either as a metaphysical power that transcends physical law or as an illusion generated by deterministic processes.
 Informational Experiential Realism (IER) rejects both framings.

-Under IER, **agency is a derived organizational capacity** of systems that sustain a **Unified Experiential Field (UEF)**: the capacity to resolve **intrinsic informational tension** through the system’s own **globally integrated dynamics**.
+Under IER, **agency is a derived organizational capacity** of systems that sustain a **Unified Experiential Field (UEF)**: the capacity to resolve **intrinsic constraint** through the system’s own **globally integrated dynamics**.
 Agency does not require indeterminism, rational deliberation, or representational choice.
 Nor is it eliminated by physical determinism.

-This document explains agency as **owned resolution of intrinsic constraint** operating over structured spaces of admissible futures (choice spaces).
-It clarifies why agency admits of **degrees**, how it is affected by coercion and overload, and why loss of agency does not imply loss of experience or standing.
+This document explains agency as **owned resolution of intrinsic constraint** operating over structured sets of admissible futures (*choice spaces*).
+It clarifies why agency admits of **degrees**, how it is affected by coercion and overload, and why loss of agency does **not** imply loss of experience or standing.

 ---